 When updating the insurance policy (or arranging a new one) the insured name on the policy should be updated to:

-If you need advice on arranging landlord insurance, the team at SJL Insurance can help.
+If you need advice on arranging landlord insurance, Contact Us to arrange a quote,

 Most online insurance policies are usually for standard home or unoccupied home insurance.
 Insurers do not offer standard online solutions because an occupied property has a unique risk profile.